-- to review significant financial reporting issues and judgements so as to ensure the integrity of the Company's financial statements, and of announcements on the Company's financial performance and recommend changes, if any, to the Board; - to review annually the scope and results of the external audit and the independence and objectivity of the EA, and in this regard to also review the nature and extent of any non-audit services provided by the EA to the Company; - to make recommendations to the Board on the nomination for the appointment, re-appointment and removal of EA, and to approve the remuneration and terms of engagement of the EA; - to assess the role and effectiveness of the IA function in the overall context of the Company's internal controls and risk management systems, and to consider the results of their review and evaluation of the Company's internal controls, including financial, operational, compliance and IT controls; - to approve the appointment or dismissal of the Head of IA; - to review interested person ("IP") transactions and related party lending transactions to ensure that they are entered on normal commercial terms and are not prejudicial to the interests of the Company or its minority shareholders; - to oversee the establishment and operation of the whistle-blowing policy and arrangements in place for raising, in confidence, concerns about possible improprieties on matters of financial reporting or any other matters; and - to ensure that the Company has fraud policies and programmes in place to identify and prevent fraud.
+- to review significant financial reporting issues and judgements so as to ensure the integrity of the Company's financial statements, and of announcements on the Company's financial performance and recommend changes, if any, to the Board; - to review annually the scope and results of the external audit and the independence and objectivity of the EA, and in this regard to also review the nature and extent of any non-audit services provided by the EA to the Company; - to make recommendations to the Board on the nomination for the appointment, re-appointment and removal of EA, and to approve the remuneration and terms of engagement of the EA; - to assess the role and effectiveness of the IA function in the overall context of the Company's internal controls and risk management systems, and to consider the results of their review and evaluation of the Company's internal controls, including financial, operational, compliance and IT controls; - to approve the appointment or dismissal of the Head of IA; - to review interested person ("IP") transactions and related party lending transactions to ensure that they are entered on normal commercial terms and are not prejudicial to the interests of the Company or its minority shareholders; - to oversee the establishment and operation of the whistle-blowing policy and arrangements in place for raising, in confidence, concerns about possible improprieties on matters of financial reporting or any other matters; and to ensure that the Company has fraud policies and programmes in place to identify and prevent fraud.

-During the year, the AC had discussed with Management matters that required Management's estimation and judgement in the preparation of the financial statements for FY 2023.
-The AC was satisfied that the key significant matter identified impacting the financial statements was as follows: Loan, advances and receivables represent a significant component of total assets with potential material impact to the Group's financial statements.
+In the review of the financial statements for FY 2024, the AC had discussed with Management and EA the significant matters that required Management's estimation and judgement.
+The AC was satisfied that the key significant matter identified impacting the financial statements was as follows:

+Loan, advances and receivables represent a significant component of total assets with potential material impact to the Group's financial statements.
 The determination of the adequacy of the impairment allowance for loan, advances and receivables involves Management's assessment and judgement as disclosed in the Notes to the Financial Statements.

-The Group developed Expected Credit Loss ("ECL") model to compute the impairment loss allowance for non-credit impaired financial assets taking into consideration factors such as risk parameters, forward-looking estimates and management overlay based on a combination of statistical analysis, assumptions and judgements.
-In 2023, the Group had refreshed its parameters including diverse range of economic factors and scenarios.
+The Group developed Expected Credit Loss ("ECL") model to compute the impairment loss allowance for non-credit impaired financial assets taking into consideration factors such as risk parameters, forward-looking estimates and management overlay based on a combination of statistical data, assumptions and judgements.
+In 2024, the Group had refreshed its parameters and incorporated the latest economic outlooks and scenarios.
 The shortfall between the Stages 1 and 2 ECL and the Minimum Regulatory Loss Allowance as required under Revised MAS Notice 811 is recorded under Regulatory Loss Allowance Reserve.

-Loss allowance for credit impaired financial assets is assessed based on individual exposures against the estimated collateral values, taking into account its enforceable or net realizable value, as well as the discounting effect.
+Loss allowance for credit impaired financial assets is assessed based on individual exposures against the estimated collateral values, taking into account its enforceable or net realizable value and discounting period.

-The AC has reviewed the steps that Management has taken for the assessment of impairment of loans, advances and receivables and the aggregate allowances recorded.
-The AC is satisfied that the necessary steps have been taken and properly addressed and the allowances for impairment losses have accordingly been adequately provided for.
+The AC has reviewed the approach and methodology adopted by Management for the assessment of impairment of loans, advances and receivables and the total allowances recorded.
+The AC is satisfied with the reasonableness of the key judgements in estimating ECLs, and the allowances for impairment losses have accordingly been adequately provided for.